lltemplar/ecom/README.md

 # Introduction

-This is a sample project to separate frondend and backend base on Express,SpringMVC and MyBatis.
+This is a sample project to separate frondend and backend base on Express,SpringMVC and MyBatis.xx

 ## Web Project
 ### Introduction